Architecture Disentanglement for Deep Neural Networks: Related Work

 \section{Related Work}

-\textbf{Post-model Interpretability for DNNs.} Post-model interpretability refers to improving the interpretability after building a model.
-Many studies have been done to understand DNNs by linking the semantic concepts to units or layers.
-For instance, Activation Maximization \cite{erhan2009visualizing,nguyen2019understanding} optimizes a random input image to maximize a specific unit, and then assigns a concept to this unit by observing what the optimized input image looks like.
-Network Dissection \cite{netdissect2017, bau2019gandissect} directly aligns individual hidden units with a set of semantic concepts by using pre-defined pixel-level labels.
-Concept Activation Vector \cite{kim2017interpretability} interprets the internal layers of DNNs in terms of human-friendly concepts by learning a normal vector of a plane that differentiates the selected concept from other concepts.
-Different from the above works, we focus on linking the image-level labeled concepts to the hierarchically disentangled sub-architectures.
+\textbf{Visualization-Based Interpretability.} Visualization-based interpretability aims to reveal the interpretability of DNNs by visualization~\cite{erhan2009visualizing,simonyan2013deep,yosinski2015understanding,nguyen2016multifaceted,nguyen2016synthesizing,cadena2018diverse}.
+Many studies have been conducted to explain DNNs by visualizing feature maps and then assigning semantic concepts to individual units or layers~\cite{gonzalez2018semantic,zeiler2014visualizing}.
+For example, activation maximization~\cite{erhan2009visualizing,nguyen2019understanding} optimizes a randomly initialized input to maximize a specific unit and then assigns a concept to this unit by observing the optimized input.
+Network dissection~\cite{netdissect2017, bau2019gandissect} aligns individual hidden units with a set of semantic concepts using predefined pixel-level labels.
+The concept activation vector~\cite{kim2017interpretability} interprets the internal layers of DNNs in terms of concepts by learning a normal vector of a plane that differentiates the selected concept from others.
+Concept whitening~\cite{chen2020concept} tries to align layers to the activated concepts using image classes.
+However, the relationships between successive layers are not explored in the above methods.
+In contrast, our method explores how the features of the previous layers are selected for the latter layers, thus showing the overall inference processes for classifying specific classes.

-\textbf{Pre-Model Interpretability for DNNs.} An interpretable DNN can also be trained in a pre-model manner by enforced disentanglement of representations \cite{higgins2017beta, zhang2018interpretable}.
-The key idea is to align the features to the standard Gaussian distribution and then attribute the concepts to the features \cite{tishby2000information, hu2019information}.
-Instead of disentangling the representation, we focus on disentangling the network itself, decomposing the whole architecture of a \textit{pre-trained} DNN in terms of the semantic concepts, to interpret the working mechanism.
+\textbf{Disentanglement-Based Interpretability.} An interpretable DNN can also be trained by enforcing the disentanglement of representations~\cite{higgins2017beta, zhang2018interpretable,2021arXiv210311251R} or distilling DNNs into more interpretable models~\cite{zhang2019interpreting,frosst2017distilling,tan2018distill,liu2018improving}.
+The work in~\cite{achille2018emergence} quantifies the disentanglement of representations based on information theory.
+The key idea of disentanglement-based interpretability is to align the learned representations' distribution to a standard Gaussian distribution, and then assign concepts to each independent dimension of the representations.
+Instead of learning disentangled representations from scratch, we focus on disentangling the entire architecture of a pre-trained DNN to interpret its inner workings.
+To this end, an objective function is constructed to constrain the information between successive layers of DNNs for the architecture disentanglement.